eye-division/jennyblyth/_gallery/gerry-judah.md

   COUNTRY December 2010 - January 2011 at the Fitzroy Gallery, New York.
 Country curated by Jenny Blyth.
-Text by Jenny Blyth © 2013 :
+Text by Jenny Blyth &copy; 2013 :

   *The role for contemporary artists is to react and reflect upon life and the